siddhartha008/Spanish-Flashcard/README.md

-# Web Development Project 2 - *Flag Cards*
+# Web Development Project 2 - *Spanish FlashCards*

-Submitted by: **Siddhartha**
+Submitted by: **Siddhartha Mishra**

-This web app: ** Spanish Flashcard is an interactive flash card app that helps you learn Spanish vocabulary.
+This web app: Spanish Flashcard is an interactive flash card app that helps you learn Spanish vocabulary.
 Try the buttons to move between different Spanish vocabs questions **

 Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:
 - [x] **The app displays the title of the card set, a short description, and the total number of cards**
   - [x] Title of card set is displayed
   - [x] A short description of the card set is displayed